goonzoid/vim-reprocessed/README.md

 # reprocessed.vim

-A plugin to make it easy to work with the Processing language.
+A plugin to make it easier to work with the Processing language in vim.
 It is originally based on [sophacles/vim-processing](https://github.com/sophacles/vim-processing), which was in turn an extension of vim script [#2115](http://www.vim.org/scripts/script.php?script_id=2115).

+Please note that this plugin has currently only been tested on OS X.

 ## Features